 Conclusion

-1. Cash is King in Ghana: Cash is still the main form of payment for day-to-day purchases.
+The results of this series of studies revealed the following:1.
+Cash is King in Ghana: Cash is still the main form of payment for day-to-day purchases.
 Large payments generally involve the formal banking sector.
 Cashless payment forms have not yet began to dominate the payment scene.

 2. College students prefer Mobile Money over cash, but not over treasury bills (for saving).